drawablex86/notes.archived/_notes/Public/Design System.md

 A design system is not a pattern library or a sticker sheet.
 Atoms being consistent or similar in a design system won't make the final result compatible.
 For that, it requires a clear documented guideline on behavior and usage patterns.
 Usage patterns, organisms and templates makes system scalable [[Design is Scaling]].

-Design system is like Lego, but does come with some, themes and rules. *The combinations are not endless.*
+[[Design system is like Lego]], but does come with some, themes and rules. *The combinations are not endless.*

 Consider the design system as the single source of truth which groups all the elements that will allow the teams to design, realize and develop a product.